latent-to/developer-docs/docs/subnets/understanding-sub-subnets.md

 - **Single subnet slot**: No need to register multiple subnets for multiple competitions

-### Hyperparameters and Configuration
-- **Precision**: Use 64-bit integers for emission proportions to avoid chunky rounding with small percentages
+:::tip
-- **Validation**: Ensure proportions sum to 100% (or equivalent in your chosen representation)
+Ensure proportions sum to 100%.
-- **Flexibility**: Design for future expansion (the discussion mentioned potential for up to 16 sub-subnets)

-### Implementating Sub-Subnets in your Subnet

-## Example: Multi-Task Subnet

-Consider a subnet focused on AI tasks that wants to evaluate three different capabilities:

-- **Sub-subnet 0**: Text generation (60% of emissions to miners and validators)
-- **Sub-subnet 1**: Image classification (30% of emissions to miners and validators)
-- **Sub-subnet 2**: Code completion (10% of emissions to miners and validators)

-:::info
-See [Emissions](../learn/emissions) for the breakdown of emissions between miners, validators, stakers, and subnet creators.
 :::
-Validators would:
-- Set weights for each miner across all three sub-subnets
-- Evaluate performance separately for each task type
-- Allow miners to specialize or participate in multiple sub-subnets

-### Example Calculation
+## Example Emissions Split

 For each subnet, the subnet creator keeps 18% of emissions, 41% is allocated to miners, and 41% to validators and their stakers, unless the subnet creator has reduced their take.
 Of the 41% that goes to miners and validators, here is an estimated emission distribution across three sub-subnets for each 100 $\tau$ earned on the subnet:

 - Sub-subnet 0 (60%): 100 $\tau$ *.41 * .6 = 24.6
 - Sub-subnet 1 (30%): 100 $\tau$ *.41 * .3 = 12.3
 - Sub-subnet 2 (10%): 100 $\tau$ *.41 * .1 = 4.1

-A miner who excels in sub-subnet 0 but performs poorly in others might receive more emissions than a miner who performs moderately across all sub-subnets, depending on the emission proportions and their relative performance.
+Note that a miner who excels in sub-subnet 0 but performs poorly in others might receive more emissions than a miner who performs moderately across all sub-subnets, depending on the emission proportions and their relative performance.

 ## On-Chain Data Structure